Lava-Pals/bl-unofficial-docs/content/guides/ultevents/Crawling the Hierarchy.md

 This can be very useful for [[Parenting Things to the Player Rig]], as well as for other scenarios that require references to GameObjects inaccessible out of the editor.

-## Traversing the Ancestry
+## Crawling up the Ancestry Tree

 You can use the `../` syntax to traverse to the parent of an object.
-This can be very useful for getting references to GameObjects that you can't access in editor.

 The below gif showcases using this to parent an object (`ParentToFloop`) to another one that exists inside of the parent (`Floop`):

 ![[TransformFindParent.gif]]

-## Traversing from the Scene Root
+## Crawling Down from the Scene Root

 Similarly, appending `/` to the start of a path will base your path on the *root of the scene*.